alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 List<IO<RiskScore>> requests = customers.Map(GetRiskScoreIO);
 ```

 Mapping still invokes `GetRiskScoreIO` once per customer, but those invocations only construct `IO` values.
-At this point, no requests have occurred.

-The list still determines which customers participate, but each `IO<RiskScore>` now describes one request as a value.
-A later step can combine those requests and run them under a chosen policy.
+The list still determines which customers participate, but each `IO<RiskScore>` now describes one request as a value. `requests` is still a collection of descriptions, not completed scores.
+A later step can combine them into `IO<List<RiskScore>>` and run them under a chosen policy.
 The effect is no longer hidden inside an ordinary returned value.

 ## A small `IO<T>`